 Vitamin D is not naturally present in many foods; however, oily fish and especially cod liver oil are rich in vitamin D. Beef liver, eggs and cheese also contain small amounts.
 Vitamin D is added to some foods like milk and fortified breakfast cereals.

 Can You Get Too Much?

 Your body stores fat-soluble vitamins such as vitamin D, but excessive sun exposure will not cause vitamin D toxicity.
-It would be extremely difficult to get too much vitamin D from foods -- even fortified foods -- with the exception of consuming large amounts of cod liver oil.
+It would be extremely difficult to get too much vitamin D from foods -- even fortified foods -- unless you consume large amounts of cod liver oil.